 Python Target Parametrization¶

-For any supported runtime, TVM should should produce numerically correct results.
+For any supported runtime, TVM should produce numerically correct results.
 Therefore, when writing unit tests that validate the numeric output, these unit tests should be run on all supported runtimes.
 Since this is a very common use case, TVM has helper functions to parametrize unit tests such that they will run on all targets that are enabled and have a compatible device.

-A single python function in the test suite can expand to several parametrized unit tests, each of which tests a single target device.
+A single python function in the test suite can expand to several parameterized unit tests, each of which tests a single target device.
 In order for a test to be run, all of the following must be true.

 The test exists in a file or directory that has been passed to pytest.

 The pytest marks applied to the function, either explicitly or through target parametrization, must be compatible with the expression passed to pytest’s -m argument.